aseemc/react-native-starter/README.md

 # react-native-starter

-React native starter template to get you up and running quickly.
+React native startup template to get you up and running quickly.

 > ❗If you are a beginner, please refer to the official React Native [setup guide.](https://reactnative.dev/docs/environment-setup)